 There are several good sites to help you locate green building projects in Toronto, Ontario, and Canada.

-Once you have done your search in the box above, be sure to search CBCA Complete for more Canadian focused sources, This database includes Canadian trade journals like the Daily Commercial News as well as the Toronto daily newspapers.
+Once you have done your search in the box above, be sure to search Canadian Sources + for more Canadian-focused sources, This database includes Canadian trade journals like the Daily Commercial News as well as the Toronto daily newspapers.

 There are several good sites to help you locate information on your green building.

-The building's website often has a page listing the building's sustainable features.
-They will also list any awards the building has won and generally provide a detailed list of the firms that have worked on the project.
+The building's website often has a page listing the building's sustainabilty features.
+They may also list any awards the building has won and generally provide a detailed list of the firms that have worked on the project.

 These firms often have detailed information about their projects, including green techniques or materials that were used on the project.
-They also list the any awards the project may have won.
-They may also list or link to articles from journals, magazines and newspapers.
+They also list any awards the project may have won.
+They may also list or link to articles from journals, magazines, and newspapers.

 For example, many of the firms that worked on the GBC Waterfront Campus have web pages on the project.